-April 17, 2022 at 10:30 a.m.
+Easter Sunday April 20, 2025 at 10:30 a.m.

+Church Staff

+The Rev. Stephen C. Britt, Rector

+The Rev. Katie Bennett, Deacon

+Brandon Michael Smith, Director of Music

+Susan Beaudin, Parish Administrator

+Cathy Richter, Assistant to the Rector

+Janice Waters, Parish Nurse

+Melissa Spediacci, Children's Ministry

+Cathe Gray, Outreach

+Barbara Turon, Nursery

+Kelli Cribb, Youth Ministry

+FrBritt@SanJoseEpiscopal.com

+Katie@SanJoseEpiscopal.com

+Brandon@SanJoseEpiscopal.com

+Susan@SanJoseEpiscopal.com

+Cathy@SanJoseEpiscopal.com

+Jan@SanJoseEpiscopal.com

+Melissa@SanJoseEpiscopal.com

+Outreach@SanJoseEpiscopal.com

+ChurchOffice@SanJoseEpiscopal.com

+ChurchOffice@SanJoseEpiscopal.com

+San Jose Episcopal Church is a parish of the Episcopal Diocese of Florida.

+The church office is open Monday through Thursday from 9 a.m. to 4 p.m. www.SanJoseEpiscopal.com 7423 San Jose Blvd., Jacksonville, FL 32217 (904) 733-1811

 All are welcome at San Jose Episcopal Church

 We welcome you to San Jose Episcopal Church, a traditional parish focused on the Holy Eucharist and the best of the Anglican tradition, which welcomes all people and embraces many points of view.
 Our commitment is to work, worship, and minister in the service of our Lord; and with the help of the Holy Spirit, we intend to live prayerfully and joyfully in each other's company.
 We welcome everyone who wants to join us on any part of this holy pilgrimage.
 Above all, know that we are blessed to have you worship with us.

-For more information, please visit www.sanjoseepiscopal.com or you may contact an usher or member of the clergy.

 About Worship in the Episcopal Church

 If our liturgy (worship) is unfamiliar to you, we hope the information below will be helpful.
 If you require help, please inform one of our ushers or simply turn to one of your neighbors in the pews, let them know you are a visitor, and they will gladly help.

 Our liturgy is rooted in the practices of ancient Christianity.
 Everything you see and hear today, including the prayers, music, architecture, physical postures, and responses, hold deep meaning about our beliefs, and are intentional and outward expressions of our faith.

-Responses spoken by the people are in bold.

-Directions are printed in italics.

 Families with children of all ages are welcome at our worship services.
 There are many postures of prayer observed in the Episcopal church, usually standing or kneeling, but please do what you find most comfortable.
 Restrooms are located outside of the main church entrance to your right as you exit.

-We now have assisted listening devices available for use during the 10:30 a.m. service.
+We now have assisted listening devices available for use during livestreamed services.
 Please contact an usher to request one.
 Users will need to supply their own headphones or earbuds.
 Instruction cards are available when you request a device.

 About Receiving the Holy Communion

 All are welcome to receive Holy Communion at San Jose.
 If you are unable to receive at the altar rail, notify an usher and the clergy will come to your pew.
 If you wish to receive a blessing instead of bread, cross your arms over your chest.
 Please notify the clergy if you require a gluten-free wafer.

+The Holy Eucharist: Rite II The Word of God

+The tower bell is rung to signal a time of preparation.
+The people remain seated.

+Prelude Simple Gifts & Were You There Arr.
+Joel Raney

-Entrance Hymn • 175 Please stand.
+Opening Hymn The people stand.

-Words: Venantius Honorius Fortunatus; tr.
-The English Hymnal, alt.
-Music: Salve festa dies, Ralph Vaughan Williams
+Words: John of Damascus; tr.
+John Mason Neale, alt.
+Music: Ellacombe, harm.
+William Henry Monk; desc.
+Cyril Winn

+The people standing, the Celebrant says

-Celebrant: Alleluia.
+Alleluia.
 Christ is risen.

-People: The Lord is risen indeed.
-Alleluia.

-The Collect for Purity